The Oxbow (Connecticut River)

-The Oxbow, also known as the Ox-Bow, is an extension of the Connecticut River, located in Northampton, Massachusetts.
-It is well-known for its appearance in the 1836 painting The Oxbow by Thomas Cole.
+The Oxbow, also known as the Ox-Bow, is an extension of the Connecticut River located in Northampton, Massachusetts.
+It was famously depicted in Thomas Cole's 1836 painting View from Mount Holyoke, Northampton, Massachusetts, after a Thunderstorm—The Oxbow.

 History

 Historically, the Oxbow was connected directly to the Connecticut river as a large U-shaped bend.
 In 1840, flood waters cut through the narrow section, separating the Oxbow from the main river and the current.
 In the early 1900s, the Oxbow was used extensively for logging operations, as a holding area for logs sent down river.
 The northern end was later cut off to build Interstate 91, which runs between the Oxbow and the Connecticut River.
 The Connecticut River is still accessible by a channel made under the Interstate 91 and U.S. Route 5 bridges.

 Depictions

 The Oxbow captured the imagination and attention of a broad set of artists over time.
 Thomas Cole described the scene as "well known" in 1836 as he began his large painting of The Oxbow.
 A depiction of what was called "Hockanum Bend" had appeared in 1826 in "The northern traveller; containing the routes to Niagara, Quebec, and the Springs," by Theodore Dwight.
 In 1835 an illustration was created by W. H. Bartlett and published in the book "American Scenery" by George Virtue in 1837.
 By the second half of the 19th century the Oxbow was photographed for stereo-views and by the turn of the late 19th and early 20th century was featured in postcards and other memorabilia.